Revatio (Sildenafil (As Citrate))

 Primary Uses

-Revatio is used to treat pulmonary arterial hypertension, which is high blood pressure in the blood vessels that carry blood from your heart to your lungs.
-This condition makes it harder for your heart to pump blood through your lungs.
+Revatio is primarily used to treat pulmonary arterial hypertension, a condition characterized by high blood pressure in the blood vessels of the lungs.

 How It Works